ZeepReactorr/PHYG/RENDU.md

 ## Implementation

 <p align="justify">
-k-mer are produced using a sliding window large of k nucleotides, with a binary mask masking the first nucleotide and the next nucleotide being directly encoded.
-The entire k-mer is encoded in binary format, and then translated back to a string of nucleotides.
-At the same time, the canonical k-mer is determined and if lighter to encode, is kept in place of the one determined previously.
-Following this step, for both files for which we calculate the Jaccard distance, we make a dictionnary counting each kmer sequence using the `Counter` class from the standard library of Python.
-Then by leveraging the `set` type of python we compute the Jaccard.
+First of all, a pair of sequence files are loaded.
+If multiple sequences are found in a file, their k-mer are constructed independently, and then the lists are concatenated. k-mer are generated using a sliding window large of k nucleotides, with a binary mask masking the first nucleotide and the next nucleotide being directly encoded.
+The entire k-mer is encoded in binary format.
+Following this, the canonical k-mer is determined as its reverse complement.
+Only the lighter one to encode is kept in the final k-mer list.
+Finally, the binarized k-mer list are computed as strings again, then using the properties of the <c>set</c> type in Python, the intersecting and union sets of k-mer are determined, and from there the Jaccard index is computed using the formula :
 </p>

+$$
+J = \frac{A \cap B}{A \cup B}
+$$